Between Frames

 So what you’re seeing here isn’t my family’s archive— it’s someone else’s.

-Walls of photographs filled with images captured by U.S. servicemen—men who moved through the same country my parents knew, but from a different position, a different lens.
-Their cameras capturing moments of routine, unfamiliar landscapes, Vietnamese civilians encountered in passing… And yet, inside those frames, small details begin to echo the stories I grew up hearing— but never saw.
+Images captured by U.S. servicemen—men who moved through the same country my parents knew but from a different lens.
+Their cameras capturing moments of routine, unfamiliar landscapes, Vietnamese civilians encountered in passing… And yet, inside those frames, small details begin to echo the stories I grew up hearing.

 And within that memory, another layer begins to take shape: